 Financial Impact of the Illinois Civil Unions Act

-This session, sponsored by The Federal Reserve Bank of Chicago's 7FLAG employee support network group, Harris Bank's Lions Pride employee support network group, Price Waterhouse Coopers, and the United Way, focuses on the impact of the recently passed Illinois Civil Unions Act.
+This session, sponsored by The Federal Reserve Bank of Chicago's 7FLAG employee support network group, Harris Bank's Lions Pride employee support network group, Price Waterhouse Coopers, and the United Way, focuses on the impact of the Illinois Civil Unions Act.

 The history of the Act, the financial benefits provided by the Act, and planning strategies for couples who decide to enter into a Civil Union are among the many topics that will be presented by our knowledgeable speakers.